-Your risk of cardiotoxicity depends on the treatments you receive (type and dosage).
-It also depends on certain risk factors — some of which you can’t control, and some you can.
+Your risk of heart damage from cancer treatment can depend on certain risk factors – some of which you can’t control, and some you can.

 Risk factors that can’t be controlled include your sex, age, and family history.
 Some examples of controllable risk factors are inactivity, obesity, and smoking.
-You are more likely to develop cardiotoxicity after a cancer diagnosis if you:
+You are more likely to develop heart damage after a cancer diagnosis if you:

 The good news is that exercise can help control your risks.
 Use this condition center to learn about the benefits of exercise for patients with cancer, what questions you should ask your care team, and how to get started.